nasa/cumulus/packages/db/README.md

 For the BigInt columns, knex returns postgres as "string" type.
 In order to use cumulus_id as a number, knex hook postProcessResponse is configured to convert the return string from columns ending with "cumulus_id" to number.

+### Running DB migrations

+If wishing to manually run knex migrations via the [Knex CLI](https://knexjs.org/guide/migrations.html#migration-cli), make sure to build the DB package using `tsc:no_debug` as this will ensure a clean build without debug maps and other knex CLI

 ## About Cumulus

 Cumulus is a cloud-based data ingest, archive, distribution and management